jtushman/pragmatic-ai.github.io/index.markdown

 - Design AI systems with appropriate human supervision at critical decision points
 - Create clear escalation paths for uncertain or high-stakes decisions
 - Maintain human accountability for AI-assisted outcomes

-### Automation with Purpose
-- Automate the right things—those that computers do better than humans
-- Avoid automating tasks simply because it's possible
-- Focus on high-impact, repetitive tasks for automation

-### Security by Design
-- Build security considerations into AI systems from the ground up
-- Protect against adversarial attacks, data poisoning, and prompt injection
-- Implement proper authentication and authorization for AI services

-### Principle of Least Privilege
-- AI systems should only access data and systems absolutely necessary
-- Minimize potential damage from security compromises
-- Compartmentalize access based on specific functions

 ### Graceful Handoff
 - Build mechanisms for AI systems to escalate decisions to humans when needed